top of page

 What Actually Needs to Change

 Understanding the loop reveals something important: people-pleasing isn't just a behaviour to stop.
-It's a system of missing capacities — and each turn of the cycle points directly to what was never built.
+It's a system of missing capacities.

-The child who traded authenticity for connection never got to develop the skills that would have made both possible simultaneously.
+The child who traded authenticity for connection never got to develop the skills that would have allowed to meet both needs simultaneously.

 The ability to listen to your own needs in real time.